swiftlang/swift/docs/CppInteroperability/Roadmap.md

 “Reverse” interoperability (using Swift APIs from C++) is another extremely important part of the interoperability story, however, reverse interoperability has largely different goals and constraints, which necessarily mean a different design and roadmap.
 Alex Lorenz will be putting together a roadmap for reverse interoperability which outlines these goals and will shed light onto the differences between the two halves of the projects.
 In the future this roadmap will need to be updated to explain how these two halves fit together and present the “bi-directional” interoperability story that is C++ and Swift interoperability as a whole.

-**C and Objective-C interoperability:** C++ interoperability will have to build off of the previous art of C and Objective-C interoperability, not only to preserve existing Swift codebases and provide a incremental story, but also to reduce unnecessary cognitivie burdon on developers.
+**C and Objective-C interoperability:** C++ interoperability will have to build off of the previous art of C and Objective-C interoperability, not only to preserve existing Swift codebases and provide a incremental story, but also to reduce unnecessary cognitive burden on developers.
 Starting with the name, C++ inherits much of C, which means C++ interoperability has a great starting place to build off of.
 C is a simple language without many high level constructs, so importing C APIs is, relatively, simple.
 On the other hand, Objective-C adds some high level constructs, such as reference types and a generics model.
 However, unlike C++, Objective-C has strong idioms; there are only so many patterns for doing some specific thing.
 So, while C and Objective-C interoperability is a good starting place, the model for importing these languages cannot be taken wholesale for C++ interoperability.

 ## Goals

 Safety is a top priority for the Swift programming language.
 Therefore, the Swift compiler should not import APIs that will likely be less safe in Swift than they are in C++ and interop should strive to make imported APIs *safer* in Swift than they are in C++ by providing safe API interfaces for common, unsafe C++ API patterns (such as iterators).
 This means that, while some common C++ APIs will be exposed through a safer interface in Swift, most C++ APIs will be imported with the same level of unsafety as they have in C++.

+The Swift language was built with good diagnostics in mind.
+To fit with the rest of the language, C++ interoperability should strive to have good diagnostics, especially when an API cannot be imported.
+The compiler should produce a clear error any time an API that could not be imported is used, and should strive to guide the programmer towards an API interface that can be imported (for example, by suggesting annotations).

 In a similar vein, the Swift programming language strives to be fast.
-C++ interoperability should follow suite, making it a goal not to have hidden performance traps.
+C++ interoperability should follow suit, making it a goal not to have hidden performance traps.
 C++ APIs should have similar performance in Swift as C++ and should be called directly when possible.

 C++ is an un-opinionated language.
 There is little to no consensus on anything from naming, to generic programming, value categories, or error handling (to name a few things).
 This lack of opinion is in sharp contrast to Swift where there is generally one, specific way to do things.
 Even in the C++ Standard Library there is a rather un-standard set of API models.
 The un-opinionated nature of C++ means there are few, if any guarantees about a given C++ API, because the same functionality may be implemented using many different language features or programming paradigms.
 When consuming an arbitrary C++ API, you must be prepared for *anything*.
 Types with reference semantics (referred to as “reference types” in this document) are one example of this.
 Taking the reference type from our examples section: